 The Sticky Mosaics Team Rescue craft kit retails for $9.99 and is just one of the many craft kits available from Orb Factory designed to help kids of all ages master hand-eye coordination, pattern recognition and more.

-Disclosure: I received a free DVD for review.
-All opinions are my own.
+Disclosure: I received this product free for review.
+Opinions are my own.